hurairaali/alpha-AGI/docs/README.md

-# Big-AGI Documentation
+# Alpha-AGI Documentation

-Information you need to get started, configure, and use big-AGI productively.
+Information you need to get started, configure, and use alpha-AGI productively.

 ## Getting Started

-Guides for basic big-AGI features:
+Guides for basic alpha-AGI features:

 - **[Enabling Microphone for Speech Recognition](help-feature-microphone.md)**: Instructions to allow speech recognition in browsers and apps.

 ## AI Model Configuration

-Detailed guides to configure AI models and advanced features in big-AGI.
+Detailed guides to configure AI models and advanced features in alpha-AGI.

-> 👉 The following applies to users of big-AGI.com, as the public instance is empty and requires user configuration.
+> 👉 The following applies to users of alpha-AGI.com, as the public instance is empty and requires user configuration.

 - **Cloud AI Services**:
   - **[Azure OpenAI](config-azure-openai.md)**